Home Site Map Privacy Disclaimers Credits Stop Press

 First, I would like to provide a definition for orthogonally-based upper cervical chiropractic care as follows: A method for analyzing and correcting the occipito-atlanto-axial subluxation complex.
 READ MORE...

-LANEY TECHNIQUE
+LANEY INSTRUMENT

 The procedure developed by Dr. John F. Grostic has been proven to be the most effective method for cervical corrections, and also in proving the performance with post x-rays.
 Dr. Grostic’s procedure consisted of establishing a correction vector, or path through space, for all conceivable misalignments.
 Calculating certain anatomical and misalignment factors establish this vector.
 READ MORE...